kimwalisch/primesieve/README.md

 primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using OpenMP (2.0 or later).
-If you have cloned or forked primesieve then you need to have installed the GNU Build System to build it.
+If you have cloned or forked primesieve then the GNU Build System is a prerequisite for building primesieve.

 ### Build instructions (Unix-like OSes)